daattali/beautiful-jekyll/_posts/2021-9-24-Externally-Expose-application-services-in-kubernetes-cluster-using-ingress.md

 You may need to deploy an Ingress controller such as ingress-nginx.
 Follow the steps -

 1. Create a cluster.
-Must use extraPortMappings and node lables in cluster congiguration.
+Must use extraPortMappings and node lables in cluster configuration.

 ```yaml
 apiVersion: kind.x-k8s.io/v1alpha4
 kind: Cluster